jannewmarch/mycroft-with-fail/README.md

 Mycroft core with intent succeed/fail tests

 ## About
 In standard Mycroft all intents succeed.
-This is an extendion that allows an intent to fail, in which case another intent matching the utterance can be tried.
+This is an extension that allows an intent to fail, in which case another intent matching the utterance can be tried.

 ## Status
-Alpha - still has some bugs
+Alpha - still has some bugs.
 No tests are currently included

 ## Files